 Position

-A player in late position can use their position to their advantage by playing more hands and putting pressure on their opponents.
+A player in a late position can use their position to their advantage by playing more hands and putting pressure on their opponents.
 They can also use their position to bluff more effectively, as they can see how their opponents have acted before making their move.

 Reading Your Opponent